Usuba vs Nakiri: Key Differences Explained

 - Ambidextrous

-- Sharpened on standard whetstones, more forgiving of lapses in care
+- Sharpened on standard whetstones, stainless steel tolerates normal kitchen care

 Why Choose the Usuba